-From such come the characters and the situations that fuel my books.
-In my fiction are usually edgy, little-known folks with hidden stories and talents.
-Sometimes I write about the famous or the almost-famous, in biographies about pianists and singers.
-Places too, make wonderful characters, and music.
+From such come characters and situations that fuel a story.
+My fiction usually favors edgy, little-known folks with hidden talents and pain.
+And sometimes I write about the famous or the almost-famous in biographies, so far all musicians.

 As a girl, I dreamed of traveling around the world.
 As soon as I could, I took to the road, living in steamy Guayaquil, Ecuador at 17 with a family, an experience recalled (and reshaped) in a novella, Coming of Age in Ecuador, in a compilation of stories about Latin America, Come Back, Carmen Miranda.
 Continuing my love affair with the region, I found a series of jobs - as a grunt on a Mayan archeology site in Chiapas, Mexico, as a volunteer with the American Friends Service Committee in an impoverished mining village in Sonora, as a teacher of English as a second language and, finally, as a freelance journalist in Colombia, Ecuador, Brazil and Mexico.

 One of my most memorable stays was in the Yucatan, where I moved after college, bringing the portable Olivetti that went everywhere with me in those pre-computer years and a precious, cumbersome tape recorder for my Billie Holiday tapes.
 I was in a state of painful urgency.
 I wanted and needed to write but I was not getting very far.
 It was the early 70's, need I say more?
 Much of that time is recast in Gringa in a Strange Land.